Vollinger0/esm/readme_development.md

 ### WIP

-- [+] refactor tools, make them wipe instead, or make all tools have the option to additionally purge too?
+- [x] refactor tools, make them wipe instead, or make all tools have the option to additionally purge too?
 Make it more conscise.
-  - [+] tool-wipe (--territory|--file) (--purge|--wipetype) --purgeleavetemplates --nocleardiscovered --minimumage
+  - [x] tool-wipe (--territory|--file) --wipetype --nocleardiscovered --minimumage
-  - [ ] tool-clear-discoveredby (--territory|--file)
+  - [+] tool-clear-discoveredby (--territory|--file)
-  - [ ] tool-cleanup-purge-wiped
+  - [-] tool-cleanup-purge-wiped
-  - [ ] tool-cleanup-shared
+  - [x] tool-cleanup-shared
-  - [ ] tool-cleanup-removed-entities
+  - [x] tool-cleanup-removed-entities
 - [-] tool to wipe/purge a list of playfields passed in the command line and/or file?

 ### later